 That means that every dollar I earn has a job – either spend, save, invest or pay off debt.
 And I always plan to have $0 left over at the end of a two-week sprint.

-With that being said, here are 3 things I do every time I get paid.
+With that being said, here are the three things I do every time I get paid.

 My Payday Money Routine Essentials

 How I do it: The night before I get paid, I check my bank account balance.
 If I didn’t spend everything in my budget, I move any extra funds into my savings account.
 This goes back to the concept of zero-based budgeting.
 Zero-based budgeting is when you have $0 leftover in your budget when you subtract your expenses from your income.